Joggers' Park (film): Plot

 The friendship deepens.
 The judge is taken by her exhilarating views and wishes to see more of her.
 She, too, pines for him when they are apart.
 Around this time, some of Jenny's younger male colleagues are perturbed by this relationship.
 It thwarts them from pursuing Jenny, and it is not socially acceptable because of the conspicuous age difference.
-They resolve to find a way to end it, and settle on stalking the couple and taking pictures of their intimate moments.
+They resolve to find a way to end it and settle on stalking the couple and taking pictures of their intimate moments.
 (The film is not clear about any sexual activity, but the pictures are sufficient to destroy the judge's reputation and marriage.)
 On one occasion, Jenny discovers them taking pictures, and she angrily berates them and destroys some of the pictures.
 Jenny finally admits she is in love with the judge.

 Meanwhile, the judge is faced with a family problem of his own.
 His son has been caught having an affair.
 His daughter exposes the incident and asks the judge, the vanguard of honour, to deliver judgement.
 The judge strongly reprimands his son and orders him to end the affair and seek forgiveness from his family.
 The family honour comes first.

 Jenny has an upcoming birthday.
 One of her friends is planning the party.
-She invites the judge to attend the party and openly profess his love for her.
+She invites the judge to attend the party and openly professes his love for her.
 If he truly meant his speeches, then he must act accordingly and express his feelings without fear or remorse.

 On the day of the party, a strange man shows up at the judge's house.
 He is Tariq Ahmed, the editor and publisher of a local tabloid.
 Jenny's jealous colleagues brought the photos to his tabloid, and Tariq intercepted them just in time to avoid publication.
 It turns out that Tariq owes a debt of gratitude to the judge for having helped him with a difficult case several years ago.
 He turns the photos over to the judge's daughter.
 The daughter confronts the judge.
-This incident also involves the family honour.
+This incident also involves the family's honour.
 The judge is compelled to end his relationship with Jenny.

 Several years later, the judge runs into Jenny at the airport.
 Jenny is now married and has a child.
-They greet each other warmly and Jenny introduces him (her fourth boyfriend, the one she loved very much) to her husband.
+They greet each other warmly, and Jenny introduces him (her fourth boyfriend, the one she loved very much) to her husband.
 They fondly remember their previous association as the film ends.